yoons12055/yoons12055/README.md

 📫 How to reach me : yoons12055@gmail.com / https://www.linkedin.com/in/jinwoo-yoon

                                                          Projects
-1. Predictions on the Confirmed and Death COVID-19 cases
+1. Predictions on the Confirmed and Death COVID-19 Cases
 2. Predictions on Wine Quality
-3. Predictions on scores scored by UC Basketball teams next season
+3. Predictions on Scores Scored by UC Basketball Teams
 4. Visualization on Indigenous Brands and Social Movements